justbecauseph/workflows/README.md

 - Checks the official [MikuExpo Asia 2025 website](https://mikuexpo.com/asia2025/) every 30 minutes.
 - Uses Puppeteer to scrape the ticket status.
 - Tracks status changes from "Coming Soon" to available.
+Can be configured via env.EXPECTED_STATUS
 - Sends notifications to Slack and Telegram when tickets are available.
 - Commits status changes to the repository for tracking.